google/starlark-go/doc/spec.md

 ### enumerate

-`enumerate(x)` returns a list of (index, value) pairs, each containing successive values of the iterable sequence xand the index of the value within the sequence.
+`enumerate(x)` returns a list of (index, value) pairs, each containing successive values of the iterable sequence x and the index of the value within the sequence.

 The optional second parameter, `start`, specifies an integer value to